Social Icons

 Directed by Jon Favreau

-The first movie that started the MCU was not done by Disney, even though Marvel had a hand in the production.
-This movie launched everything we got to know about the MCU and Robert Downey Jr. got a career boost from this movie and grew to be the main cast in the MCU movies till date.
+When it comes to superhero movies, we never used to have them coming out at least two in a year, there was a time when you can go years before seeing a superhero movie, but things have changed.
+The first movie that started the MCU wasn’t done by Disney, though Marvel had a hand in its production.
+This movie launched everything we now know about the MCU, and Robert Downey Jr. got a career boost from it, growing to become a central figure in the MCU movies to this day.

-In comparison to the other movies that followed this you just have to respect the CGI and acting from the cast who had to set the pace.
-This movie was great, the direction was well done and the movie stayed true to what we know about Tony Stark (Robert Downey Jr.).
-It tried its best to leave enough trails for us to expect more from the franchise.
+Compared to the other movies that followed, you have to respect the CGI and acting from the cast, who set the pace for what was to come.
+This movie was great—the direction was well done, and it stayed true to what we know about Tony Stark (Robert Downey Jr.).
+It also left enough trails to make us expect more from the franchise.

-This movie is a charm and it sets the pace to which other superhero movies had to dance to.
-When Disney took over the helm of Marvel they increased the pace and now their MCU movies are one of the best movies out there.
-Regardless of what others say about superhero movies not being up to the quality of other films, I just feel it is biff that they did not get to make one.
+This movie is a charm and set the standard for other superhero films to follow.
+When Disney took over Marvel, they ramped up the pace, and now MCU movies are among the best out there.
+Regardless of what others say about superhero movies not matching the quality of other films, I think it’s a shame they didn’t get to make one like this.

-Iron Man is a classic superhero movie one you can see and see again.
-Further on from this film, Terrence Howard was dropped as Rhodes and was replaced by Don Cheadle.
+Iron Man is a classic superhero movie, one you can watch again and again.
+After this film, Terrence Howard was replaced by Don Cheadle in the role of Rhodes.